sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 In case the job has not been executed yet, then the slack time equals the execution time.

 One advantage of LSF over EDF, is that while EDF fails, whithout warning, in LSF, as we are coputing the lack time, the scheduler, knows, beforehand, if it is going to fail a dead-line.
+So the failure mode is better that EDF.

 One disadvantage regarding LFS compared with EDF, is that the remaining time, is hard to compute.

+In some scenarios LSF, can switch tasks innecesarly, doing innecesary context switches.
+This has resulted in other scheduilng policy:
+ELLF, enhaced least laxity first,

 -------